 My return and finding the crash site has provided me a newfound peace in my heart, especially for all that we did to honor one of our lost warriors.
 For the last 46 years, I have assisted Fran Townsend’s family in any way I could.
 Both of his parents are still living in Texas, and I look forward to sharing the news of my return to the crash site with them personally.

 (1st Lt.
 Francis W. Townsend is honored on Panel 1W, Row 66 of the Vietnam Veterans Memorial in Washington.)

 It is not sufficient to just say, “Thank you, Bill Gauntt and Bill Raines,” but a simple thanks must suffice in this forum.
 We thank God for all American Patriots who have defended Liberty since the dawn of our Republic, mutually pledging “to each other our lives, our fortunes, and our sacred honor.”
-Please join us in daily prayer for the protection of and provision for our military Patriots and their families.
+Please join us in daily prayer for the protection of and provision for our military Patriots defending our nation today, and for their families.